-Panzi Foundation (also referred to as Panzi Foundation USA) is a California Not-For-Profit Corporation to raise funds and to engage in policy advocacy to support the mission of Panzi Foundation DRC and Panzi Hospital in the Democratic Republic of the Congo (DRC).
-For much of the past 20 years, the DRC has been devastated by war and an epidemic of sexualized violence.
-Since its founding in 1999, Dr. Denis Mukwege and the other doctors of Panzi Hospital have treated more than 50,000 of these survivors, becoming internationally recognized experts in operations to heal women with fistula and/or other complex gynecological injuries.
-After survivors' physical wounds heal, many of them receive holistic care, which can include transitional housing, therapeutic counseling, literacy and education services, legal aid, and job training.
-Panzi Hospital programs are crucial in providing whole-woman healing, a holistic model developed by Panzi Hospital that has been recognized as best-in-class service to support survivors.
+Panzi Foundation (also referred to as Panzi Foundation USA) is a Maryland Not-For-Profit Corporation that raises funds and awareness to support the mission of Panzi Hospital and Panzi Foundation DRC in the Democratic Republic of the Congo (DRC).
+For over 25 years, the DRC has been devastated by conflict and an epidemic of sexual violence as as weapon of war.
+Since its founding by Dr. Denis Mukwege (2018 Nobel Peace Prize Laureate) in 1999, the doctors of Panzi have treated more than 85,000 women who have suffered severe birth- or rape-related gynecological traumas, including more than 70,000 women and girls who are survivors of sexual violence.